rand3289/OutNet/readme.md

 * OutNetList Response data is binary and is encoded using application octet-stream mime type
 * Design OutNet without protocol identifiers (packet/stream format signature) to be less detectable and less likely to be blocked.
 * OutNetDir does not support HTTP proxies since being behind a proxy prohibits someone from connecting to you and your services.
 OutNetList should have the capability to connect through proxies if it supports exchange of information in addition to queries.
+* OutNetDir should avoid including itself in the service list, however OutNetList should be included if available.
+* OutNetDir does not have to run on the same machine/IP where OutNetList is running.
 * OutNetList can deny connections to outside IPs if frequency of requests coming from them is high.
 * There is NO e-mail field shared by any services to prevent network-wide spam.
 OutNetMsg should be used (see below).
 * OutNetDir and OutNetList should sign the response with their private key and supply a public key for signature verification.
 A signed response must contain a GMT date/time stamp.